Infrastructure planning considerations

 Yes, another instance can be added to this configuration and then moved to a second node or converted to an active/active cluster.

-If there is a need to change the name of the Master Relativity SQL instance during the reconfiguration, Relativity Client Services will assist you with updating references to it in Relativity.
-(The Master Relativity SQL instance houses the EDDS database.)
+If there is a need to change the name of the primary Relativity SQL instance during the reconfiguration, Relativity Client Services will assist you with updating references to it in Relativity.
+(The primary Relativity SQL instance houses the EDDS database.)

 No, you should never activate the Priority Boost setting.